-A defendant charged with a moving traffic violation under the state law may be eligible to take a driving safety course or motorcycle operator training course in order to have a citation dismissed and not appear on the permanent driving record.
-If a citation is dismissed under this provision, it will not appear as a conviction on the driving record and according to state law, should not affect insurance premiums.
+Under state law, A defendant charged with a moving traffic violation may be eligible to take a driving safety course or motorcycle operator training course to have a citation dismissed.
+If a citation is dismissed under this provision, it will not appear as a conviction on the driving record and should not affect insurance premiums.

 - Enter a plea of no contest or guilty

 - Present valid insurance with the defendant's name on the policy

 - Pay applicable state court costs and administrative fees ($144 or $169 if the offense occurred in a school zone)

 Not all offenses under the Texas Transportation Code are subject to dismissal upon completion of a driving safety course.
 A driver will not be eligible to have a charge dismissed by completing a driving safety course if: